Joint Replacement Surgery

 Your surgeon will determine the best innovative surgical technique to use.
 The type of implant, placement and proper alignment is critical to the best possible outcome.
 And your surgery will be performed in a state-of-the-art operating room that is staffed with a dedicated nursing care unit.

 After surgery, you’ll enjoy having a private room while you recover.
 We make every effort to minimize your hospital stay so you can return home safely.
 If you should need physical therapy, Bronson offers convenient locations in Battle Creek, Kalamazoo, Paw Paw and South Haven.
 Our goal is to safely return you to the things you enjoy!

 Ankle joint replacement surgery

 You may have learned you need ankle joint replacement surgery because you either have a diseased or damaged ankle joint.
 Your best solution for recovery from your pain and loss of mobility is to have the ankle joint replaced with an artificial implant.

 - Robert R. Gorman III, MD, is only one of a handful of orthopedic surgeons in the state of Michigan trained and qualified to perform this surgery.

 - This surgery is performed at Bronson Methodist Hospital in Kalamazoo.

 Elbow joint replacement surgery

-If you have a diseased or damaged elbow joint, and all other treatment options have not helped relieve the pain or given back your mobility, the next step is to have the elbow joint replaced with an artificial implant.
+If you have a diseased or damaged elbow joint, and treatment options have not helped relieve the pain or given back your mobility, there are other options.
+The next step is to have the elbow joint replaced with an artificial implant.